 - 1. Notification BSC employee will be notified and assigned to coordinated repair and clean-up. - 2.
 Physical inspection and Hazard Identification Assigned BSC employee will get to the location ASAP and determine the extent of the water intrusion event and: - Inspect without disturbing surfaces for wet areas, discoloration, odors and musty smells.
 Look for mold colonies and fungi growth and note color. - Note affected building materials- wet and expanded sheetrock, wood cabinets, concrete, tile counter tops, metal studs or wood studs. - Schedule appropriate subcontractor repair.
-DO NOT TURN ON FANS TO DRY OUT AREAS THUS SENDING SPORES AIRBORNE UNTIL DETERMINED OTHERWISE. - Notify BSC Safety Director John Brown to describe conditions and observations at (505) 577-7930 or jbrown@bradburystamm.com - 3.
-Hazard Assessment Control Plan This can be verbal or written or managed by on-site by John Brown.
+DO NOT TURN ON FANS TO DRY OUT AREAS THUS SENDING SPORES AIRBORNE UNTIL DETERMINED OTHERWISE. - · Notify BSC Safety Director to describe conditions and observations - 3.
+Hazard Assessment Control Plan This can be verbal or written or managed on-site by Safety Director.
 It may entail at a minimum

-- a. restricting the area to employees protected by PPE. - b. shoe covers, plastic sheeting on floors, gloves and trash bag for disposal, - c. use of fungicides and removal of porous surfaces that may serve as host media. - d. clean-up and wipe down of other surfaces - e. replacement of sheetrock, paint etc. - 4.
-Sampling and Laboratory Analysis After consultation with John Brown, the assigned BSC employee may need to collect microbial colonies and deliver them to a analytical laboratory to determine the toxicity, PPE protocols and decontamination procedures.
+- a. restricting the area to employees protected by PPE - b. shoe covers, plastic sheeting on floors, gloves and trash bag for disposal - c. use of fungicides and removal of porous surfaces that may serve as host media - d. clean-up and wipe down of other surfaces - e. replacement of sheetrock, paint etc. - 4.
+Sampling and Laboratory Analysis After consultation with Safety Director, the assigned BSC employee may need to collect microbial colonies and deliver them to an analytical laboratory to determine the toxicity, PPE protocols and decontamination procedures.

-Bradbury Stamm Construction - Safety Directive Safety Directive # 026-00 Original Issue Date: 08/01/2017 Revision Date: N/A
+Bradbury Stamm Construction - Safety Directive Safety Directive # 026-00 Original Issue Date: 08/01/2017 Revision I

+Revision Date: N/A